raphaelsty/M5-Forecasting-Accuracy/README.md

 As usual, during the prototyping phase, I define the validation process and the metrics used to evaluate the quality of the model I develop.
 Online learning allow to do **progressive validation** which is the online counterpart of cross-validation.
 The progressive validation allows to take into account the temporality of the problem.
 For reasons of simplicity I chose to use the MAE metric to evaluate the quality of my model.

-After a few tries on my side, **I chose to train a ``KNNRegressor`` model per product and per store** to predict the number of sales.
-It represent approximatively 30490 models.
+After a few tries on my side, **I chose to train a ``KNNRegressor`` model per product** to predict the number of sales.
+It represent approximatively 3049 models.
 All the models provides correct results with the progressive validation method.
-When I predict the next day's sales for a given product and store the average MAE of my models is 0.98.
+I train my models to predict sales 7 days in advance.

 I chose to use as features for each model:

-- Global mean
+- Global mean per store.

-- Global variance
+- Global variance per store.

-- Average sales for the last 1, 3, 7, 15, 30 days.
+- Average sales for the last 1, 3, 7, 15, 30 days per store.

-- Average of the sales of the realized according to the day, ie {Monday, Tuesday, ..Sunday} with a lag of 1, 3, 7, 15, 30 days.
+- Average of the sales per score according to the day, ie {Monday, Tuesday, ..Sunday} with a lag of 1, 3, 7, 15, 30 days.

 #### Engineering